- Dr Claire Duncanson

 Research Interests and Teaching

 Claire's research interests lie at the intersection of international security, IR theory and gender politics.
 Her work applies new theoretical insights about feminism, gender, and, in particular, masculinities, to current international issues, such as military interventions, peacebuilding and nuclear proliferation.

 Claire has taught a wide variety of courses at the University of Edinburgh, including Global Politics of Sex and Gender (GPSG), International Security, International Cooperation in Europe and Beyond (ICEB), War and Justice, and Contemporary Feminist Thought.
 She now teaches an undergraduate honours option, Gender, Peace and Security, and a postgraduate option Gender, War and Peacebuilding.

-Claire is a member of the International Politics Research Group, the Gender and Politics Research Group, and the Just World Institute.
+Claire is a member of the International Politics Research Group, the Gender Politics Research Group, and the Just World Institute.
 She is also an active member of the Women's International League for Peace and Freedom (WILPF).